sphinx-contrib/datatemplates/doc/source/using.rst

 ====================

 The ``datatemplate`` directive is the interface between the data source and the rendering template.
-It requires two parameters.

 .. rst:directive:: datatemplate:json

-   Load ``source`` via :py:func:`json.load`
+   Load ``source`` via :py:func:`json.load` and render using ``template`` given in directive body.

    .. rst:directive:option:: source: source path, required

         The source file, relative to the documentation build directory.

-   .. rst:directive:option:: template: template name, required
+   .. rst:directive:option:: template: template name, optional

         The name of a template file on the Sphinx template search path.
+Overrides directive body.

    .. rst:directive:option:: encoding: optional, defaults to ``utf-8-sig``